SubAtomicFlux/SubAtomicFlux/README.md

 - 👀 I’m interested in Philosophy (Aesthetics, Analytical Phil, Morality, Politics), AI Saftey, FOSS
 - 🌱 I’m currently learning AWS, git, zsh
 - 💞️ I’m looking to collaborate on
-- 📫 How to reach me [under construction]
+- 📫 How to reach me maisiemaginn@outlook.com

 <!---
 SubAtomicFlux/SubAtomicFlux is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.